St. A’s and St. Francis of Assisi

 Assisi's pink stone which was exported to San Francisco to build its Porziuncola?

-the Spiritual essence that permeates the very stones....
+The Spiritual essence that permeates the very stones....
 Why is there not greater acknowledgement of the animals that made this miracle possible?

-This interpretation of St Francis, found on the outskirts of Gubbio (the town Francis walked to when he met the wolf), strikes me as a Plea to the Divine for Justice - not just for the wolf but for all Creatures.
+This interpretation of St. Francis, found on the outskirts of Gubbio (the town Francis walked to when he met the wolf), strikes me as a Plea to the Divine for Justice - not just for the wolf but for all Creatures.
 Francis is down on one knee, supporting the wolf's head, he's on the same level as the wolf - 'we are equals,' the passion, the sadness, the frustration!
 His hands providing protection & compassion, but also the suffering of Christ and the World.
-The sculpture strikes me to the Core as it moves us from that place of Serenity we associate w/Saints & Prophets to the Reality that if we want change we must do more than pray, we must work for it.... his rolled up sleeves…
+The sculpture strikes me to the Core as it moves us from that place of Serenity we associate with Saints & Prophets to the Reality that if we want change we must do more than pray, we must work for it.... his rolled up sleeves…

 Lars Pardo